Diplomatic uniform: Current

-A simplified diplomatic uniform is worn by His Majesty's Diplomatic Service Heads of Mission (ambassadors, high commissioners, etc.) on formal occasions such as the presentation of credentials.
-As worn by Deputy Heads of Mission, the uniform consists of a dark blue single-breasted tail coat, lined with black silk, with gilt buttons; the stand collar and gauntlet cuffs are faced with black velvet and edged with gilt braiding; this is worn with dark trousers or skirt, a bicorn hat, white gloves and a gold-mounted sword.
+Diplomatic uniform is still worn in certain jurisdictions by members of His Majesty's Diplomatic Service on formal occasions such as the presentation of credentials.
+As worn by Deputy Heads of Mission, the uniform consists of a dark blue single-breasted tail coat, lined with black silk, with gilt buttons; the stand collar and gauntlet cuffs are faced with black velvet and edged with gold lace.
+It is worn with dark trousers or skirt, a bicorn hat, white gloves and a gold-mounted sword.
 Heads of Mission have, in addition, gold embroidery on the collar and cuffs, gold stripes on the trousers and a white ostrich-feather edging to the hat.
-This form of uniform was introduced in the 1950s.

-The uniform is worn today by British representatives to certain jurisdictions, including the Holy See, Spain and Thailand.
+Jurisdictions where it is worn include the Holy See, Spain and Thailand.
 In addition, it is worn by the Permanent Under-Secretary of State for Foreign and Commonwealth Affairs and by certain senior Foreign Office officials.
-A tropical version is also worn in Thailand.
-A version for women was introduced in 2013; previously they only had the option of a silver-gilt badge of office (the royal cypher encircled by the words 'Her Majesty's Diplomatic Service) hung from a Garter-blue ribbon bow.
+A tropical version is also worn (e.g. in Thailand and Malaysia).
+A version for women was introduced in 2013; previously they only had the option of a silver-gilt badge of office (the royal cypher encircled by the words "Her Majesty's Diplomatic Service") hung from a Garter-blue ribbon bow.